jetbrains-academy/data-visualization-course/1_2_line_and_scatter_plots_matplotlib/1_theory/6_customizing_regression_plot_part_1/task.md

 ## Theory

-The figure looks very overwhelming at first sight and not understandable at all.
+The figure looks overwhelming at first sight and is not understandable at all.
 Let's tune the visualization parameters a bit.

 ## Task

-Colorize the line with `firebrick` color and set the scatter transparency to `0.1`.
+Color the line `firebrick` and set the scatter transparency to `0.1`.

 ## Hints